Harry-Paul/Right-Home/README.md

 * Locate houses or apartments on map
 * Search for properties using address
 * Send interest in a property with an offer description to the seller
-* Add peoperties to favourites
+* Add properties to favourites
 * Sell properties along with uploading images

 ***